MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-04.md

 In this part of the tutorial, you learn how to deploy the containerized Python web app to App Service using the [App Service Web App for Containers](https://azure.microsoft.com/services/app-service/containers/), which allows you to focus on composing your containers without worrying about managing and maintaining an underlying container orchestrator.

 Following the steps here, you'll end up with an App Service website using a Docker container image.
 The App Service pulls the initial image from Azure Container Registry using managed identity for authentication.
-## 1. Create the Azure App Service
+## 1. Create the web app

 ### [Azure portal](#tab/azure-portal)

-Sign in to the [Azure portal](https://portal.azure.com/) and follow these steps to create the App Service.
+Sign in to the [Azure portal](https://portal.azure.com/) and follow these steps to create the web app.

 | Instructions    | Screenshot |
 |:----------------|-----------:|